rsata/rsata.github.io/_posts/2015-05-12-what-im-doing-here.md

 ---
 layout: post
-title: "What I'm doing here"
+title: "What I'm doing here (in Paris for the summer)"
 date: 2015-05-12
-tags: blog
+categories: blog
 ---

 I started my job here about 3 weeks ago now at a small fintech company called Tagattitude.
 It's great, and what the company does is very interesting.